GloptiPoly 3- moments,

 archive, including this

-It is supported for Matlab 7.2 and higher.
+It is developed for Matlab 7.2 and higher.

-by (in alphabetical order) Damien Bily, Florian Bugarin, Mathieu Claeys, Akin Delibasi, Martin Mevissen,
+by Damien Bily, Florian Bugarin, Mathieu Claeys, Akin Delibasi, Martin Mevissen,

 Carlo Savorgnan and Tung Phan Thanh.